yawaramin/lambdak/README.md

     argument and does anything.
 It is only called if the `expr_k` function does _not_ raise an exception.

   - `finally_`.
 Optional (default `None`).
-A function that takes no arguments and returns either a lambdak or a final result.
+A function that takes one argument and returns either a lambdak or a final result.
 Doubles as the `finally` block of the `try` statement _and_ as the continuation function, because the `finally` block is _always_ executed whether or not an exception occurred (for proof, see `lambdak_spec.py`, class `test_try_`, method `test_python_try_finally_always`).

+    The argument that it takes is either the value from evaluating the `expr_k` parameter (if it succeeded) or of evaluating the `except_` parameter (if the former did not succeed).
+See example below.

 #### Returns